-It is available in early April.
-You can get a free copy by calling 1-800-829-3676 or by visiting www.irs.gov/ smallbiz.
+An updated version of this CD is available each year in early April.
+You can get a free copy by calling 1-800-829-3676 or by visiting www.irs.gov/smallbiz.

 Worksheet A. Simplified Method (Keep for Your Records)